bagelbyheart/spacenoider/README.md

 The following are big things that need to be addressed in a rough order of ease.

-1. Make the `_circles` function atomic.
-  * currently circles just wins over all other movement types.
-2. Do another pass checking for major redundancy.
+1. Do another pass checking for major redundancy.

 ### Ugh Items